Hide

 General practices should be engaging in continual quality improvement activities to improve the quality of care and safety for patients.
 These activities can be aimed at improving practice structures, systems processes and clinical care.

-People aged 70+ and over are eligible for a free single dose of Prevenar 13 vaccine on the NIP.
-These people are also eligible for a free annual dose of Fluad Quad vaccine.
+• These people are also eligible for a free annual dose of Fluad Quad vaccine.

-General practices are encouraged to register for the GoShare 2025 Pneumococcal Vaccination Recall Program which allows a unique opportunity to send a free SMS recall to offer both the Fluad Quad and Prevenar 13 to eligible patient aged 70 years and over.
+• General practices are encouraged to REGISTER for the GoShare 2025 Pneumococcal Vaccination Recall Program which allows a unique opportunity to send a free SMS recall to offer both the Fluad Quad and Prevenar 13 to eligible patient aged 70 years and over.
 These vaccines are safe to be co-administered.

 GoShare invite you to REGISTER your practice to participate in a new QI Activity: COVID-19 vaccination recall program for adults aged 75 years and older.